froukje/datamapu/content/posts/2023/20230920_classification_metrics.md

 *Confusion matrix.*

 ### Metrics
 With the above concepts of TP, FN, FP, and TN we can define several metrics that evaluate binary classification problems in different aspects.
-In the table below you can find the most common metrics for binary classification problems, how to calculate them and when to use them.
+Let's have a look at the most common metrics for binary classification problems, how to calculate them and when to use them.

 ![confusion matrix](/images/20230920_classification_metrics/classification4.png "Most common metrics for binary classification.")